-The primary aim of the department of dermatology provides outstanding dermatological care in a cost-effective manner to all patients in the Dermatology Clinic.
-We treat poor, destitute, lepers and other patients (like HIV patients) with the same compassion, care and empathy as we treat the affluent patients.
-These words translate into action in our General out patient department - which is one of the busiest in our hospital, where we tackle the toughest of all cases.
+The primary aim of the Department of Dermatology is to provide outstanding dermatological care in a cost-effective manner to all patients in the dermatology clinic.
+We treat the poor, destitute, lepers and other patients (such as HIV patients) with the same compassion, care and empathy as we treat the affl uent patients.
+These words translate into action in our general outpatient department, which is one of the busiest in our hospital, where we tackle the toughest of all cases.

-The dermatology department offers procedures and services both investigative and curative, pertaining to general dermatology, cosmetic dermatology and venereology.
-Comprehensive consultation and treatment is provided for both outpatients and in-patients covering all dermatological conditions including:
+The Department of Dermatology offers procedures and services both investigative and curative, pertaining to general dermatology, cosmetic dermatology and venereology.
+Comprehensive consultation and treatment is provided for both outpatients and inpatients covering all dermatological conditions including:

-In addition to basic services like skin biopsies/excisions, scrapings and smears (fungal; AFB/Tzanck smears; urethral smears, etc) and chemical cauterisation (with podophyllin), the department also offers other specialised services like:
+In addition to basic services like skin biopsies/excisions, scrapings and smears (fungal; AFB/Tzanck smears; urethral smears, etc.) and chemical cauterization (with podophyllin), the department also offers the following specialized services:

-The Dematology department employs the use of high frequency cutting current for ablation/cauterisation of various skin lesions.
+Radiofrequency surgery – The Department of Dermatology employs the use of high-frequency cutting current for ablation/cauterization of various skin lesions.
 Common indications include:

-The department utilises liquid nitrogen for cryosurgery, which is useful for a variety of benign and malignant skin conditions including:
+Cryosurgery – The department utilizes liquid nitrogen for cryosurgery, which is useful for a variety of benign and malignant skin conditions including:

-Patch tests are indicated for the investigation of contact allergic dermatitis (e.g., cement dermatitis, hair dye dermatitis, footwear dermatitis, etc.)
+Allergy and patch testing – The department uses a full allergy test panel for the investigation of conditions such as chronic urticaria.
+Patch tests are indicated for the investigation of contact allergic dermatitis (e.g. cement dermatitis, hair dye dermatitis, footwear dermatitis, etc.).